Arizard/deathrun/how_to_add_huds.md

 1. Create a clientside lua file (e.g. lua/autorun/client/custom_hud.lua)
 2. Inside that lua file, create two functions which take an X and a Y value as the first 2 arguments.
 3. The first function should draw the HUD elements on the LEFT side of the screen.
-The second function should draw the HUD elements on the right side of the screen.
+The second function should draw the HUD elements on the RIGHT side of the screen.
 4. Now, after you have defined these functions, call the function: <pre>DR:AddCustomHUD( index, leftfunction, rightfunction )</pre>
 *(Where index is an integer for the HUD's index (for use in the F2 menu, leftfunction is your left-hand function, rightfunction is your right-hand function)*